The Simple Sweetener

 Mithai

-Get authentic sweetness whilst maintaining syrup integrity and moisture balance without crystallisation in milk-based preparations like rasmalai and gulab jamun.
+Get authentic sweetness whilst maintaining syrup integrity and moisture balance without crystallisation in preparations like rasmalai and gulab jamun.

 Dairy products